Kintaikyo Bridge 錦帯橋

 Of bridges and cherry blossoms

 If you're in Yamaguchi during early spring, Kintaikyo will draw you in when the many cherry trees along its banks come into bloom in April, bringing the bridge to life.
-The soft pink petals against the dark structure of the bridge make Kintaikyo look like something out of a woodblock print.
+The soft pink petals against the strong structure of the bridge make Kintaikyo look like something out of a woodblock print.

 * The information on this page may be subject to change due to COVID-19.